51

 @validator("hint", always=True)

-def validate_hint(cls, hint: Any, values: dict) -> Any:
+def validate_hint(cls, value: Any, values: dict) -> Any:

 connection: BaseDBConnection = values["connection"]

-result = connection.dialect.validate_hint(hint)
+result = connection.dialect.validate_hint(value)

 if isinstance(result, dict):